adaltas/node-nikita/src/system/execute/index.coffee.md

 * `stderr_trim` (boolean)
   Trim stderr argument passed in the callback.
 * `target` (string)
-  Path storing the script, apply witht the bash and arch_chroot options.
+  Temporary path storing the script, only apply with the bash and arch_chroot options, always disposed once executed.
 * `uid`
   Unix user id.